gndrmnn/nodepool/doc/source/openstack.rst

         :default: True

         Specify custom behavior of validation of SSH host keys.
-When set to False, nodepool-launcher will not ssh-keyscan nodes after they are booted.
-This might be needed if nodepool-launcher and the nodes it launches are on different networks.
-The default value is True.
+When set to true, this helps ensure that nodes are ready to receive SSH connections before they are handed off to the Zuul scheduler.
+When set to false, nodepool-launcher will not ssh-keyscan nodes after they are booted.
+This might be needed if nodepool-launcher and the nodes it launches are on different networks, where the launcher is unable to reach the nodes directly.
+The default value is true.

      .. attr:: labels
         :type: list